NickKelly1/iterable/README.md

 #### find

-Find the item in the collection.
+Find a value in the collection.

 Similar to `Array.prototype.find` but returns `Maybe<T>` instead of `T | undefined`.